WDP Part 9b: Wire Protocol Specification

 }

-"jGKFp": {}
+"V6a0B": {}

-}Note: When a diagnostic has no fields, use an empty object {} as the value.
-Do NOT use null.
+}Note: When a diagnostic has no fields, implementations MUST use an empty object {} as the value.
+Implementations MUST NOT use null.

-2.2 Mixed with Application Data
+2.2 Mixed with Application Data#

 {